eesmer/LastControl/README.md

 <br>

 LastControl is a work around for health checking on linux machines. <br>
-**distributions that are compatible and tested as a server and clients:** Debian, Ubuntu, Centos, RedHat, Oracle Linux
+**distributions that are compatible and tested as a server and clients:** <br>
+Debian, Ubuntu, Centos, RedHat, Oracle Linux

 ## Features
 - Checks for updates